crs4/pydoop/docs/pydoop_script.rst

 You may have a program that doesn't use a reduce function.
 Specify ``--num-reducers 0`` on the command line and your map output will be written directly to file.
-In this case, you map output will go directly to the output formatter and be written to your final output, separated by the key-value separator.
+In this case, your map output will go directly to the output formatter and be written to your final output, separated by the key-value separator.